AriesChen-UPC/acblog/arieschen-blog/content/post/docs/Mapping toolbox in MATLAB for easily plotting and analysis.md

 ## Acquisition of data

-The MATLAB Mobile app provides a function named Sensors, including Acceleration, Magnetic Field, Orientation, Angular, and Position.
-You can select the most interesting data.
+<u>The MATLAB Mobile app provides a function named Sensors, including Acceleration, Magnetic Field, Orientation, Angular, and Position.</u> You can select the most interesting data.
 Here I use the Position selection.
 The parameters are as below：

 ![](https://miro.medium.com/v2/resize:fit:1400/1*YbS_HxaEpOsAR9AUCcZwzg.png)